bioinformatics-training/intro-machine-learning-2018/docs/03-logistic-regression.md

 \end{eqnarray*}
 $$

+#### Sampling from the prior

-In the examples below we start by sampling from a GP prior as a way of illustrating what it is they're doing.
-We first require a number of packages.
+In the examples below we start by sampling from a GP prior as a way of illustrating what it is that we're actualy doing.
+We first require a number of packages:

 ```r